 A person consulting this guide should use the navigation aid laid out below.
 It will direct you to the various types of information.
-Clicking on the hyperlink will redirect you to the next navigation step or to the relevant part of the document.
-The link, Navigate, is inserted at intervals throughout the document, and directs the reader back to this section.
+Clicking on the hyperlink moves to the next navigation step or to the relevant part of the document.
+This link, Navigate, inserted at intervals throughout the document, gets the reader back to this section.